google/zetasql/docs/lexical.md

 parameters cannot be used alongside [positional query parameters][positional-query-parameters].

+A named query parameter can start with an identifier or a reserved keyword.
+An identifier can be unquoted or quoted.

 **Example:**

 This example returns all rows where `LastName` is equal to the value of the